musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

   </video>
 ```

-With all the above when you visit your browsers network tab you will realize both images and videos will load only when you scroll the page(on demand).
+With all the above when you visit your browser's network tab you will realize both images and videos will load only when you scroll the page(on demand).

 ## Conclusion

 We have seen the importance and how we can lazy-load assets in nuxt.js for improved application and web performance.
-Nuxt.js offers numerous capabilities and possibilities on how one can increase their applications speed through lazy-loading components.
+Nuxt.js offers numerous capabilities and possibilities on how one can increase their application's speed through lazy-loading components.

 ## Resources

 - [Lazy loading components in Nuxt.js](https://nuxtjs.org/examples/lazy-loading-components/)
 - [Using Cloudinary With Nuxt.js](https://cloudinary.nuxtjs.org/).
 - [Importance of lazy loading](https://wp-rocket.me/blog/lazyloading/)